—> Guide for Moving to Berlin 2016

 5. Health Care: You will need proof of health care to register in Germany, and emergency health coverage will do the trick, usually for the first three months.

 Eventually you will need German health care (which is excellent and also pays all your drugs and often lots of extras like dental).
-Your employer will arrange this and pay half of the premiums.
-You pay the full premiums if you are self employed (about 150-200 Euros /month if you pay both parts).
+But, remember, it’s expensive, and a surprise for people arriving from single payer systems like the UK, Italy or Canada.
+Your employer will arrange your health care normally and pay half of the premiums.
+You pay the full premiums if you are self employed (about 350 Euros /month if you pay both parts).
 Getting health care as a self-employed person is more of a headache, but I will explain what is involved in a moment.

-You can get public health insurance (as opposed to private) if you have an employer or if you are an artist and apply for it through the Künstlersozialkasse… a long process for which I’d recommend an agent.
-If you are moving to Germany from within the EU, you can also choose to pay for public insurance, but it generally turns out to be more expensive than the private options unless you have pre-existing conditions that you declare.
+You can get public health insurance (as opposed to private) if you have an employer or if you are an artist and apply for it through the Künstlersozialkasse (KSK)… a long and difficult process for which I’d recommend an agent.
+Your monthly payments would be reduced by half if you are on the KSK.
+If you are moving to Germany from a public system within the EU, you can also choose to pay for public insurance, but it generally turns out to be more expensive than the private options unless you have pre-existing conditions that you declare.

 Going private has the advantage of getting more services and being seen sooner by doctors and specialists (you tell them you have private insurance when you make an appointment).
-This option is actually cheaper than public insurance if you are freelance (but expect to pay a lot more if you have pre-existing conditions that they can prove.
+This option is actually cheaper than public insurance if you are freelance (but expect to pay a lot more if you have pre-existing conditions that they can prove, and when you get older.
 There are often minimum income levels required as well).

 Check out www.bvg.de, which is the public transport site.
 It has an indispensible journey planner that everyone uses when getting from A to B.